Please visit my Google research profile and my ResearchGate page, as also my GitHub:

 I. “Adaptive Sampling Interval for Kalman FIlter”

 A discrete realization of the continuous tracking problem is considered.
 In this realization, the sampling interval, defined as the difference between two successive time steps, should be selected according to the scenario and computational constraints.
-A small sampling interval results in a small estimation error, but is associated with an high computational burden.
+A small sampling interval results in a small estimation error but is associated with a high computational burden.
 This trade-off raises the issue of choosing an optimal sampling interval.
 To avoid this conflict, we propose a criterion to act as a guideline for a reasonable choice of the sampling interval.
 This criterion is based on the predictor-corrector error covariance matrices of the linear discrete Kalman filter.
-Furthermore, for the case of time-varying measurements noise intensity, this criterion has been successfully applied in an adaptive algorithm, resulting in a satisfactory, efficient and stable sampling interval.
-Two numerical examples for a vehicle tracking problem are demonstrated and analyzed.
+Furthermore, for the case of the time-varying measurement noise intensity, this criterion has been successfully applied in an adaptive algorithm, resulting in a satisfactory, efficient, and stable sampling interval.
+Two numerical examples of a vehicle tracking problem are demonstrated and analyzed.

 III.
 “Imperfect Information Game for a Simple Pursuit-Evasion Problem” Barak Or, Joseph Z. Ben- Asher and Isaac Yaesh.
 EuroGNC (5th CEAS Conference on GNC) AIAA co-sponsored conference.
 2019.